By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 “We fought hard.
 We never gave up and that's what matters at the end,” Jackets head coach Marci Cochran said.
 “They kept fighting until the very end and we just came up one point short.”

-The two teams traded touchdowns in the first quarter, but the Titans added a score in the second to take a 14-7 halftime lead.
+The two teams traded touchdowns in the first quarter, with the Jackets scoring on a 27-yar touchdown pass from Barron to Odom and the Titans on a pass from Catherine Cooper to Elizabeth Patterson.
+The Titans added a score in the second to take a 14-7 halftime lead.
 North Oconee added another score in the third to go up 21-7.

 Trailing by two scores, Paige Nelson scored on a 2-yard-run.
-The extra point was good to cut the lead to 21-14.
+The extra point from Nelson to Chloe Cochran was good to cut the lead to 21-14.

 With 3:10 left in the game, Emma Cate Barron threw a 41-yard touchdown pass to Kayla Adams.
 The extra point pass from Barron was intercepted in the end zone.